Intrenion/Milcraft/doctrine/on-war.md

 Modern battle unfolds through many connected actions rather than one brief collision.

 **Action**
-Plan command, reinforcement, and endurance for a long and changing engagement.
+Plan command, reinforcement, and endurance for a long, evolving engagement.

 **Outcome**
 The force can maintain direction throughout the battle.